David-Manniche/TheMarket/readme.txt

     => 044362 - user can access another user order details just by changing order id from url => 044228 - If we Quit the seller registration process on activation form and then re check the seller registration form then here is some error;
     => 040055 - wrong commission is getting charged from seller.

+    => 044380 - When guest user click on "clear cart" then "Unauthorized Request" gets display

 Enhancements:
     => Tax module upgrade